What You Need to Know About Flying Drones in New Zealand

 National parks and other recreational or conservation areas are managed by the Department of Conservation (DOC).
 Yes, that’s pretty much all the natural landscapes that you want to get drone footage of.
 However, to legally fly a drone above land managed by the DOC, you need to have a concession or authorisation from the DOC.
-This means applying for a concession that you will more than likely have to pay for.
+This means applying for a concession that costs NZ$50 to process.

 For more information on applying for a concession, see this page on the DOC website.

 You will notice some DOC areas have explicit signs to indicate that flying drones is forbidden.
 These are especially in areas where drone flying has been a problem in the past.
 You should always assume it is forbidden to fly a drone above any DOC land.

 When it comes to flying over public land outside of the DOC-managed land like national parks, you will need to follow the rules and regulations set by the local council.
 For instance, Queenstown Lakes District Council requires drone pilots to get consent from each landowner you plan to fly over, rather than giving out permits themselves.

 New Zealand has 15 regions, each split into multiple districts.
 See the New Zealand Local Government website to find each district council website.
 Council websites are a good source to find out the local drone flying laws, as well as contact details to find out more.

 Drone flying over marine mammals

 Getting an aerial shot above a pod of dolphins or seals would be pretty amazing.
 However, in order to protect the welfare of these animals, there are strict rules in place when it comes to flying drones over them.

 The Department of Conservation enforces that drones should be flown no closer than 150m horizontally to a marine mammal.
 If you want to fly drones closer, you will need to get a DOC permit.
 More information can be found on this page of the DOC website.